Fall 2024 Webinars

-The CSU is offering a series of webinars on Teaching and Thinking with AI, led by José Antonio Bowen This link will take you to an external website in a new tab., on selected Tuesdays this fall:
+The CSU offered a series of webinars on Teaching and Thinking with AI, led by José Antonio Bowen This link will take you to an external website in a new tab., in Fall 2024:

 • Introduction to Teaching and Thinking with A.I. -- September 24